anskarl/LoMRF/doc/3_1_weight_learning_examples.md

 ***Weight learning execution***

+In order to perform weight learning for this example we are giving the following:

 ```lang-none
 lomrf-wlearn -i smoking.mln -o smoking-learned.mln -t smoking-train.db -ne Smokes/1,Cancer/1
 ```

-This produces the file smoking-learned.mln with the learned weights.
-Using this along with the test data, we can compute the truth value of each person smoking and getting cancer.
+Where the parameter '-i smoking.mln' is the input MLN theory, '-o smoking-learned.mln' is the resulting output theory with the estimated weights, '-t smoking-train.db' is the training data and the parameer '-ne Smokes/1,Cancer/1' specifies which predicates are the non-evidence predicates.
+After the execution of this example, the resulting file smoking-learned.mln is an MLN knowledge base with the learned weights.
+Using this file along with the test data, we can compute the truth value of each person smoking and getting cancer.

-## Hidden Markov Models
+## Car traffic modelling

+In the following example we are going to demonstrate weight learning using a naive implementation of [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) for modelling car traffic (see [original example](http://alchemy.cs.washington.edu/tutorial/7Hidden_Markov_Models.html)).
-Suppose, on a given day, we observe a car taking three actions: it is either stopped, driving, or slowing.
-We assume this is only dependent on the state of the stoplight in front of it: red, green or yellow.
-In a Markov process we need to model
+We assume that each day a car may take one of the following actions (1) stopped, (2) driving, (3) or slowing down.
+Furthermore, we assume that these actions are dependent by the state of the stoplight in front of it, which can be either red, green or yellow.

-`states` and `observations` at certain points in `time`.
-In LoMRF, we model a `state` and `observation` with a first-order predicate and `time` is a variable in each of these predicates.
+In a Markov process we need to model `states` and `observations` at certain points in `time`.
+Using first-order logic representation we can model a `state` and `observation` using predicates.
+On the other hand, time, car actions and traffic light observations are represented as variables in each one of these predicates.

+Please find below the example knowledge base and training data:

 ### Knowledge base (traffic.mln)